GM-Consult-Pty-Ltd/gmconsult_dev/README.md

 TODO: Overview

 A collection of utilities used for unit testing and code generation.
-May require knowledge of GM Consult coding practices and management systems.
+May require knowledge of GM Consult coding practices and management systems:

-Use the `Echo` class to print a collection JSON documents to the console as a formatted table.
+* Use the `Echo` class to print a collection JSON documents to the console as a formatted table.
+* Use the `JsonDataService` class to quickly create and populate a asynchronous persisted datastore.

 ## Usage